Nithin6524/ragPlayground/readMe.md

 - **PDF Upload**: Upload one or more PDFs for text extraction and embedding generation.
 - **Multi-RAG Queries**: Query PDFs using Basic RAG, Self-Query RAG, or Reranker RAG architectures.
 - **Results Comparison**: Compare RAG outputs with answers, retrieved context, response times, and scores in a responsive UI (mobile tabs, desktop grid).
-- **Persistent Results**: Query results are saved in `localStorage` for persistence across page refreshes.
 - **Modern UI**: Glassmorphism design with vibrant gradients, built with Tailwind CSS and Lucide icons.
 - **Logging**: Backend logs (`logs/app.log`) for debugging and monitoring.